Surya's shot-making was perfect: Rohit

 “I don’t think we need to panic too much.
 It is just about implementing our plans and playing some good cricket for longer, we have not been able to do that in the last three games and we got to turn that around quickly.”

 Smith also informed that star England all-rounder Ben Stokes will not be available till October 10.
 Stokes is currently undergoing a mandatory quarantine.
-(AGENCIES)
+(PTI)

 Surya’s shot-making was perfect: Rohit